Creative Deal Toy Ideas: 7 Frequently Overlooked Sources of Inspiration

 Many geographic themes make use of some obvious touchpoints, such as maps and flags.

-But location-based designs don’t have to be that literal. he design of the deal toy below, for instance, plays off the Dutch fondness for bicycles.
+But location-based designs don’t have to be that literal.
+The design of the deal toy below, for instance, plays off the Dutch fondness for bicycles.
 It commemorates a transaction involving hotel properties in The Netherlands.

 Location-Themed Deal Toy